WebOfTrustInfo/rwot11-the-hague/draft-documents/data-exchange-agreements-with-oca.md

 ## Abstract

-In this collaborative work from RWOT11, we revisit the issue of patient data exchange in a setting requiring cross-border, multi-jurisdiction and inclusive access to all participants.
+In this collaborative work from RWOT11, we revisit the issue of patient data exchange in a setting requiring cross-border, multi-jurisdiction, and inclusive access to all participants.
 A fundamental problem in developing large-scale real-world solutions based on verifiable credentials is keeping the simplicity of usage for individuals in different contexts without sacrificing security.

 We aim to highlight selected technical challenges and outline how the DEXA and OCA protocols contribute to scalable solutions.

-We illustrate our essay with the well-known use case of the digitalised patient prescription cast in a multi-jurisdictional setting, considering the accessibility requirement of a visually impaired patient.
+We illustrate our essay with the well-known use case of the digitalised patient prescription, but cast in a multi-jurisdictional setting and considering the accessibility requirement of a visually impaired patient.
 This scenario provides a tangible setting to translate the technical challenges into legal and societal questions:

-1. How Data Exchange Agreements address the fundamental legal data protection requirements (e.g. GDPR) in a scalable, auditable and convenient manner for all parties involved in a data exchange transaction.
+1. How Data Exchange Agreements address the fundamental legal data protection requirements (e.g. GDPR) in a scalable, auditable, and convenient manner for all parties involved in a data exchange transaction.

 2. How task-oriented layered overlays offer a secure user-centric solution for language and accessibility requirements.

-We start by stating the problem along three dimensions: i)verifiable credential presentation and wallet appropriation, ii) agreements for data exchanges in muti-jurisdictions, and iii) preservation of context.
+We start by stating the problem along three dimensions: i) verifiable credential presentation and wallet appropriation, ii) agreements for data exchanges in muti-jurisdictions, and iii) preservation of context.
 Then, the following sections outline the existing solutions and present the contributions of the DEXA and OCA protocols toward the solution.

 The essay provides references and appendices for readers interested in going deeper.

 ## 1. Introduction

-This essay links verifiable credentials with the right to use data in a secure, inclusive user interaction.
+This essay links verifiable credentials with the right to use data in a secure and inclusive user interaction.
 We illustrate our approach through the well-known scenario provided by the digitalisation of the patient prescription.

-### 1.1 Revisiting the issue of patient data exchange in a cross-border, multi-jurisdiction and inclusive setting
+### 1.1 Revisiting the issue of patient data exchange in a cross-border, multi-jurisdiction, and inclusive setting

 In our scenario, Fredrik is a visually impaired Swedish resident undergoing treatment at a local healthcare provider.
 Following Fredrik's last visit, the healthcare provider delivered a digital prescription made available in the Swedish-governed healthcare data space.
-The health data space must meet the requirements of the countries' health professionals, including insurance, public health and other third parties.
+The health data space must meet the requirements of the countries' health professionals, including insurance, public health, and other third parties.

 The system is also accessible to patients.
-Independently of his location, Fredrik has secured access.
+Independent of his location, Fredrik has securex access.
 Therefore the system allows cross-border jurisdictions usage.
 For example, this will be necessary when Fredrik visits his daughter studying in Zurich, Switzerland (i.e. a non-EU jurisdiction).

-While in Zurich, Fredrik uses his digital prescription in a swiss pharmacy not connected to the Swedish healthcare system.
-Fredrik speaks only swedish, and the pharmacist only german.
+While in Zurich, Fredrik uses his digital prescription in a Swiss pharmacy not connected to the Swedish healthcare system.
+Fredrik speaks only Swedish, and the pharmacist only German.
 Therefore we assume that both Fredrik and the pharmacist have an online connection and can exchange digital information.

 Fredrik can provide verifiable information that the pharmacist must authenticate.
-In turn, the swiss pharmacist must also deliver authentic information that the Swedish healthcare system will require for its internal processes (e.g. prescription double-spend).
+In turn, the swiss pharmacist must also deliver authentic information that the Swedish healthcare system will require for its internal processes (e.g. to avoid prescription double-spend).

-Our scenario requires that all transactions are auditable, and Fredrik is issued a receipt and warning in swedish for the possible adverse effects of taking medicine.
+Our scenario requires that all transactions are auditable, and Fredrik is issued a receipt and warning in Swedish for the possible adverse effects of taking medicine.

 This scenario exemplifies the need for human-centric, context-aware, device-independent automated agreement handling for data exchange between a Data Source (DS) and a Data Using Service (DUS).

 ### 1.2 Presentation - Agreements - Context

 Verifiable credentials (VC) will become critical components for the digital transformation of real-world processes.
-However, in light of that positioning, VC will have to be integrated into digital processes that deliver at least the same level of security, usability and safety as their paper-based counterparts in the physical world.
+However, in light of that positioning, VC will have to be integrated into digital processes that deliver at least the same level of security, usability, and safety as their paper-based counterparts in the physical world.
 The above scenario is a complex edge case for a system designer, but deviations from standard designs are the rule in real-world systems.
 Enabling this real-world diversity in a machine-readable format is the fundamental driver behind the growing emergence of decentralised systems.

 To achieve this, the VC faces a few steep challenges to ensure broad adoption.
 In this paper, we illustrate three challenges:

 * VC representation and wallet appropriation